 - Spacing is another vital aspect of thumb zone optimization.
 Remember to leave enough room in between elements when designing a mobile-first design website.
 The right spacing enables risk minimization and prevents users from clicking on buttons or links they don’t intend to otherwise.

-- Position shopping cart within the thumb zone on a fixed menu or at the top.
+- Position the shopping cart within the thumb zone on a fixed menu or at the top.

 Mobile Checkout Page Optimization